rapideditor/country-coder/README.md

 - `isoStatus`: `string`, the status of this feature's ISO 3166-1 code(s) if they are not officially-assigned
     - `excRes`: exceptionally-reserved
     - `usrAssn`: user-assigned
+- `roadSpeedUnit`: `string`, the speed unit used on traffic signs in this feature
+    - `mph`: miles per hour
+    - `km/h`: kilometers per hour

 <a name="RegionFeatureCollection" href="#RegionFeatureCollection">#</a> <b>RegionFeatureCollection</b>